em1nx/bloc-heim/README.md

 ### Adding a new state property

-- Place a cursor within a state class and execute 'Add bloc state property` from Command Palette.
+- Place a cursor within a state class and execute 'Add bloc state property' from Command Palette.
 - Adding a new property from code actions is also available.

 ### Wrapping a code with Bloc widgets